(Redirected from Bradley Harman)

 Right after the Cup ended, the Phillies added Harman to their 40-man roster.
 He started with the Reading Phillies in 2008 and hit .222/.311/.333 but was called up to the majors when Jimmy Rollins got hurt.
-He debuted as a pinch-hitter for Ryan Madson with two outs in the 9th, a 8-6 lead and a man on third.
+On [[April 22]nd, he debuted as a pinch-hitter for Ryan Madson with two outs in the 9th, a 8-6 lead and a man on third against the Colorado Rockies.
 Facing Manuel Corpas, Harman hit a weak pop-up to Troy Tulowitzki.
-Harman was just one for 10 with a walk and a double for the 2008 Phillies.
+Harman was just one for 10 with a walk and a double for the Phillies.
+His lone MLB hit came off Zach Duke.
 He returned to Reading, where his final line was only .210/.280/.366, albeit with 17 homers.
-He made Australia's roster for the 2009 World Baseball Classic.